En-Be/We-Touch/APPROACH.md

 - Moved the worldpoint logic to only the relevant inputs
 - Disable touch and mouse inputs from game manager during game's turn
 - Made gamemanager trigger game's turn first

+## Session 014

+**Fri Oct 25 16:26:50 - Fri Oct 25 17:36:44**

+**To do**
+- Increase length of metronome and gestures
+- Play animations in the background of player's turn for comparison
+- Use collisions to detect tracing
+- Collisions add up to reach win condition

+**Done**
+- Increased turn length (manually, needs to be centralised)
+- Triggered the gesture to play but not send a vector
+- Gave the animatarget a collider
+- Renamed the animtarget to gesturetarget and gave it a script
+- Increase int(score) on gesturetarget during collisions
+- Add an event at the start of the metronome
+- Split logic between the events
+- Difficulty needs to be dynamic, based on frame count
+    - Measure it at the start of a player turn
+    - Measure it at the finish of a player turn
+    - Minus the start from the finish
+    - Difficulty = that minus 10% of it
+    - Made it 20% offset instead
+    - After playing on device, made it 40%

 ---

 ## Tasks